Clemapfel/Mousetrap.jl/README.md

 Inn order of priority, highest first:

 + Simplify installation process to `] add mousetrap`
-+ Add support for global and per-widget custom themes by exposing the CSS interface
 + Implement installation of .desktop files on end-user computers
 + Implement drag-and-drop for files, images, and widgets
 + Allow retrieving a widget from its container, for this to be possible the widgets type has to be stored C-side